 * Provides a WCTC certificate of participation

 ** Provides WNA CNE contact hours

-Waukesha County Technical College is an approved provider of nursing continuing education by the Wisconsin Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Waukesha County Technical College is approved as a provider of nursing continuing professional development by the Wisconsin Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 RN and LPN Refresher Courses